Contents:

 What existing STEM work experience opportunities are there?

-If you don’t have a particular employee you wish to reach out to and are instead looking to apply to pre-established, advertised opportunities, then these are some programmes to begin your search with:
+If you don’t have a particular employee you wish to reach out to and are looking to apply to pre-established, advertised opportunities, then these are some programmes to begin your search with:

 - Nuffield Research Placements: 4-6 week supervised research placements for UK-based Year 12 students in various STEM fields.
 Eligible students may receive a £200 bursary and travel reimbursement.

-- In2scienceUK: Online research modules, careers workshops, mentoring, and in-person work shadowing with leading scientists, engineers, and researchers for year 12 students.
+- In2scienceUK: Online research modules, careers workshops, mentoring, and in-person work shadowing with leading scientists, engineers, and researchers for Year 12 students.

 - Empiric’s Next Tech Girls: Work experience in tech for Year 10 and 11 students, partnering with companies like Vodafone and Expedia.